hpsaturn/hpsaturn.github.io/_posts/2022-09-10-old-laptop-like-second-monitor.md

 # Troubleshooting

-The main issue or concern is that in some Linux versions with some GPU drivers like AMD or Nvidia, the `virtual displays` are not supported and you need use some hacks on XOrg or use **dummy** drivers, that is mentioned in the references.
-But on the other hand you can use **unused outputs** in your system, for example in my scripts I used the un used `DisplayPort` (for Mac) and the second unused `HDMI` on my desktop machine.
+The main issue or concern is that in some Linux versions with some GPU drivers like AMD or Nvidia, the `virtual displays` are not supported and you need use some hacks on XOrg or use **dummy** drivers, that is mentioned in the main documentation.
+But on the other hand you can use **unused outputs** in your system, for example in my scripts I used the unused `DisplayPort` (for Mac) and the second unused `HDMI` on my desktop machine.

 # Credits